Tooblippe/emf-documentation/index.rst

 .. centered:: |Main_Screen|

-..
-Next section = Standard
+.. ..Next section = Standard

 **Export promotion, development and investment questions can be informed from:**